kousw/stable-diffusion-webui-daam/README.md

 This is a port of [DAAM](https://github.com/castorini/daam) for Stable Diffusion Web UI.

+*Now support for SDXL!*

+# Update
+- `2024/01/28` Fixed an issue where it did not work with the latest version of webui.
+Added support for SDXL.

 # Setup and Running

 Clone this repository to extension folder.